zfs-old-crap/linkytime/docs/UserGuide.md

    ![Ui](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing `list` and pressing Enter will list all the upcoming meetings.<br>
+5. Type a command in the command box and press Enter to execute it. e.g. typing `list` and pressing Enter will list all upcoming meetings.<br>

    Some example commands you can try: